 If the past 20 years have taught us anything about wealth management, it’s that absolutely no single asset class is immune to failing.
 That’s exactly why modern investors are looking to alternative investment sources to diversify their investment portfolios beyond simple stocks and bonds.

-But what exactly does that mean, “diversify”?
+But what exactly does it mean to “diversify”?

-Which leads us to our next point: Effective diversification is done with purpose, not by throwing a dart and picking the first asset you hit.
+Which leads us to our next point: Effective diversification is done with purpose, not by throwing a dart and picking the first alternative asset you hit.

-A well-diversified portfolio will contain your own unique selection of assets that align with your risk tolerance which still meeting your goals for growth.
+A well-diversified portfolio will contain your own unique selection of assets that align with your risk tolerance while still meeting your goals for growth.
 If you aren’t sure where you stand with your risk tolerance, try this quiz from Vanguard to help you decide.

 Ultimately, investors who build long-term, carefully-diversified portfolios have a much easier time generating returns and riding out the losses than the high-stakes gamblers who bet all their money on a single asset and often lose big in the stock market.

-Next up: Today’s strongest alternative investment types to look for when building your balanced portfolio.
+So in the next section, we’ll introduce you to today’s strongest alternative investment types to look for when building your balanced portfolio.

 Between technological developments and a growing population of adults who are more financially savvy than their predecessors, actively seeking unconventional sources of income, and excited to manage their wealth digitally; we’re witnessing the birth of a new asset class that is changing the investment world.